 No change in the status of Northern Ireland without their consent.
 The legitimacy of the unionists position has been recognised by the Republic in a formal international agreement.

 Both see the agreement as a stepping stone to devolve powers in Northern Ireland.

 Under the treaty, the Republic of Ireland would now have an advisory role in Northern Ireland's government.
 However, there would be no change to the constitutional position of Northern Ireland.

-This press conference was broadcast by RTÉ News on 15 November 1985.
+RTÉ News reports from the press conference on 15 November 1985.